poole/hyde/docs/upgrade.md

 ## Via gem
-Upgrading the the gem-based theme is as easy as running
+Upgrading the gem-based theme is as easy as running

 ```bash
 bundle update jekyll-theme-hydejack